xemlock/htmlpurifier-html5/README.md

   Type: [Lookup](http://htmlpurifier.org/live/configdoc/plain.html#type-lookup) (or null)\
   Default: `null`

   List of allowed input types, chosen from the types defined in the spec.
 By default, the setting is `null`, meaning there is no restriction on allowed types.
-Empty array means that no input types are allowed, effectively removing `input` elements from the purified output.
+Empty array means that no explicit `type` attributes are allowed, effectively making all inputs a text inputs.

 * __HTML.Forms__